isabelizimm/hai-project/README.md

 #### Install the notebooks and dependencies

-1. Clone this repository:  `git clone https://github.com/willb/ml-workflows-notebook/`
+1. Clone this repository:  `git clone https://github.com/iionez/hai-project/`
-    - tip:  if you don't have `git` installed, you can also [download an archive of this repository](https://github.com/willb/ml-workflows-notebook/archive/master.zip)
-2. Change to this repository's directory:  `cd ml-workflows-notebook`
+2. Change to this repository's directory:  `cd hai-project`
 3. Install the dependencies:  `pipenv install --skip-lock`
 4. Run the notebooks:  `pipenv run jupyter notebook`

 #### Running the lab on an OpenShift cluster:

-The `deploy` notebook contains information on how to set up integrations
+The `deploy` notebook contains information on how to set up integration with an OpenShift client and Apache Superset.

 ## Project Organization

     ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── README.md
     ├── data
     │   ├── interim        <- Intermediate data that has been transformed.
     │   ├── processed      <- The final, canonical data sets for modeling.